 Metal detectors are used in many buildings for various purposes.
 We find them in airports, schools, libraries, and workspaces.
 Coincidently, these are the places where earbuds are usually used.
 It would be annoying if you have to take them out every time because of the metal detector.
 I guess that’s why you want to know: Do earbuds set off metal detectors?

 Not all metal detectors are the same.
 School and library metal detectors shouldn’t set off when you walk through with earbuds.
-Airport metal detectors ring for some earbuds, not for all.
+Airport metal detectors ring for some earbuds, but not for all.
 Airpods don’t set off metal detectors.
 Earbuds are required to pass the X-ray scan in airports though.

 There’s no one right answer to this question.
 It depends on the detector and the earbuds model.
 I’ll go over what you need to know.